krishnas191/maxsoft-testng-test-results-analyzer/README.md

-# MaxSoft Auto Test Troubleshoot Helper
+# MaxSoft Test Results Analyzer

 ## Introduction
-The main reason for developing this plugin is to provide an easy way to troubleshoot the failed tests in test automation.
+The main reason for developing this plugin is to provide an easy way to analyze the failed and skipped tests in test automation.

-MaxSoft Auto Test Troubleshoot Helper comes with a built-in failed tests grouping mechanism.
+MaxSoft Test Results Analyzer comes with a built-in failed tests grouping mechanism.
 It will generate an Excel file with the failed tests against the reason.
 On the same Excel file, the second tab contains the failure reasons grouping.
 So it would be easy to identify the tests which failed due to the same reason.